I'm going to get off of their stupid debate tonight, stupid YouTube debate.

 Right.

-Well right, it's not well what no what he's saying is what he's saying is that this thing is constantly sending out a signal, whether it's on or off, and when it's sending out a signal, it the the see the thing is it this doesn't sound workable to me.
+Well, it's not, well, no, what he's saying is, what he's saying is that this thing is constantly sending out a signal, whether it's on or off.

-I'm I'm I'm trying to understand this.
+I'm trying to understand this.

 I'm not talking to anybody on the phone.

-So if I think it's off and they turn it on, or they tap into what's happening with the phone, you're saying they can hear a room conversation through the phone microphone, not listening to a phone call itself, just listening to what the microphone or the phone's picking up.
+So if I think it's off and they turn it on or they tap into what's happening with the phone, you're saying they can hear a room conversation through the phone microphone, not listening to a phone call itself, just listening to what the microphone or the phone's picking up.

-That's understood the story.
+That's how I understood the story.

-And the outrageous part of the story was that the governor federal government claimed that they were going to use this technology against organized crime.
+And the outrageous part of the story was that the federal government claimed that they were going to use this technology against organized crime.

-As if organized crime is the biggest the biggest issue facing our country today.
+As if organized crime is the biggest, the biggest issue facing our country today.

 It just sounds like BS.